paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### "Lemon Tree" gets ranked

-[Best of No.1 Hits - Lemon Tree (MillhioreF)](https://osu.ppy.sh/beatmapsets/57878) was ranked on 1 April 2009.
+On 1 April 2009, the [beatmap](/wiki/Beatmap) [Best of No.1 Hits - Lemon Tree (MillhioreF)](https://osu.ppy.sh/beatmapsets/57878) was ranked.
 The beatmap was very much a joke beatmap with users saracastically claiming that such a map should be kept ranked forever.
 It's ranked status was removed by moderators shortly afterwards.

 After some time, the original beatmap was removed on request of its creator; the beatmap was reuploaded on 24 Aug 2012 by [MillhioreF](https://osu.ppy.sh/users/941094) (linked above) for archival purposes.